MARYAM-ALAA/AI-for-Glaucoma-Diagnosis-A-Research-Project./README.md

 # AI-Based Glaucoma Diagnosis (Theoretical Model)

 ## 📌 Project Overview
-This repository presents a **theoretical framework** for an **AI-driven glaucoma diagnosis model**.
+This repository presents a **theoretical framework** for an **AI-driven glaucoma diagnosis model** written by **Latex programming Language**.
 Glaucoma is a leading cause of irreversible blindness, often detected too late due to the limitations of traditional diagnostic methods.
 Our proposed model aims to leverage **deep learning and machine learning techniques** to assist in early detection.

 **⚠️ Note:** This project is currently a **conceptual plan** and has not been implemented yet.
 Future updates will focus on transitioning from theory to practice.